Saves a public key string to PKCS-1 public key file.

 -----BEGIN PUBLIC KEY----- -----END PUBLIC KEY-----

-[New in v3.7:] The OpenSSL format key is now saved with "Unix" line endings and a line length of strictly 64 characters.
-This is to help users in Portugal, but should not affect others.
+The OpenSSL format key is saved with "Unix" line endings and a line length of strictly 64 characters.

 You can use this function to extract a public key from a private key.
 Just pass the internal private key string instead of the public key string.